outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - their leaders/prophets are limited by their lack of intelligence
           - the quran is not absolute truth, even if some of its statements make them feel good/powerful/valid bc it portrays men as superior, bc it was written by a defective mind incapable of logic
           - men are just a product of genes/hormones/nutrients like women are
+            - most people are stupid, and stupid people are creepy, but stupid people can learn, they just need to practice thinking and get over the pain threshold that they experience whenever they think, which is all thats holding them back
           - 'blasphemy' is just noticing an error, which is a good thing because it allows someone to improve their system, and they should be happy that someone communicated the error to them, because that means the person thinks theyre capable of fixing the error, rather than abandoning them to failure
           - the way to handle a negative truth is not to destroy truth-tellers but to be better at handling & telling the truth than they are, or better than them in some other way like solving problems better
             - if they were funnier/smarter than women, they would be able to control women without guns, but instead they have to kill & threaten to control people